-Online legal services provider Belaws was founded in 2017 in Bangkok before quickly expanding to neighbouring countries.
+Online legal services provider Belaws came into existence in Bangkok before quickly expanding to neighboring countries.
 Belaws utilizes digital technologies to optimize the client-lawyer relationship.
 Clients enjoy fast, clear and transparent services while lawyers increase their productivity.
-In this interview with Asia Law Portal, Vincent Birot, Belaws Co-Founder & CEO, explains what inspired the founding of Belaws and where the company is headed in the future.
+In this interview with Asia Law Portal, Vincent Birot, Belaws Co-Founder & CEO, explains what inspired the founding of Belaws.
+And where the company is heading in the future.

 What is Belaws and what inspired its founding?

 Belaws – www.belaws.com – works as an international law firm uniting value-added legal advice and corporate services under a one-stop platform.
-When I was working for traditional law firms, there were 4 main points where our process makes it difficult to fully satisfy our clients:
+When I was working for traditional law firms, there were 4 main points.
+Where our process makes it difficult to satisfy our clients fully:

 - The difficulty for clients to assess whether or not the lawyer who will work on their cases has the relevant expertise

 - The time gap between a client’s request and the moment the lawyer actually starts working on the client’s job